 A week full of Cougar Spirit and entertainment.
 This annual festivity culminates in the welcoming of alumni and Homecoming football game that occurs annually on a Saturday.

-Gather to charge up for finals with a delicious meal of pancakes, sausage, and all the fixings prepared by the Student Affairs staff.
+Gather to charge up for finals with a delicious meal of pancakes, sausage, and all the fixings prepared by the Student Life staff.
 Enjoy the Finals Breakfast the Monday of Finals Week during both the fall and spring semesters.

 The celebration consists of an event honoring Dr. Martin Luther King, Jr. at the start of the spring semester.
 The MLK Celebration takes place during the week following the Martin Luther King holiday.

 This heritage month consists of a series of social, educational, and recreational events celebrating Black History.
 Black History Month events take place during the month of February.

 This month consists of a series of social, educational, and recreational events celebrating Women's History.
 Women's History Month events take place during the month of March.